-New England Biolabs created an app in the Salesforce1 Mobile App that allows marketers to see what kind of lab samples their customers are using.
+New England Biolabs created an app with Salesforce that allows marketers to see what kind of lab samples their customers are using.
 And with the tap of button, they send customers new samples, refill orders, and more.

 In a world where people expect a ride to show up just a few moments after they order it with the tap of a finger on a smartphone, is it any surprise that life sciences researchers are under tremendous pressure to discover breakthroughs faster than ever?

 For New England Biolabs, the very technologies that have made people less patient for answers have also turned out to be the solution.
 In fact, with the Salesforce platform, the team at NEB is able to quickly create and deploy social and mobile apps that allow scientists in laboratories around the world to get the precious materials they need for experiments — all with a higher degree of convenience and support than ever before.

 Because NEB offers the largest selection of recombinant and native enzymes for genomic research, one of its biggest business challenges is ensuring that the right products are available to researchers when and where they need them.

 One solution was simple: Put NEB freezers in labs around the world stocked with the materials scientists in those labs require.
 However, while this freezer program allowed NEB’s customers (scientists in labs across the globe) to access products more easily, it still left NEB in the dark about which specific scientists were using which samples, and how often.